ax3730/Sims_4_Mod_Manager/README.md

-# 💜 Lycanery's Mod Manager
+# 💜 The Sims 4 Mod Manager

 A beautiful, lightweight, lilac themed mod manager designed specifically for **The Sims 4** on Windows.
 Built with Python and CustomTkinter.